Yan Gomes Player Props: Cubs vs. Dodgers

 Yan Gomes At The Plate

-- This season, Gomes has recorded at least one hit in four of eight games (50.0%), and had multiple hits twice.

-- He has hit a long ball in two of eight games played this year, and in 9.7% of his plate appearances.
+- In 11 games played this year, he has hit a homer in two of them.

-- In five games this season, Gomes has picked up an RBI, with more than one RBI once.
+- In seven games this year, Gomes has picked up an RBI, with more than one RBI once.

-- In three of eight games this season, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.